AMD-Fan/GE1002/dreams and complains.md

 From Li Ruiqian and his questionnaire

 Dreams:

 	1.1 I want to have enough sleep every day

 	1.2 I want less time waiting in canteen

-	1.3 I want to control the light and air conditioner on my bed 1.4 I want to go gym every day
+	1.3 I want to control the light and air conditioner on my bed

+	1.4 I want to go gym every day

 	1.5 I want to have higher GPA

-	2.1 In the school, I will get payback as long as I study hard 2.2 Every student can get his/her research in the school years 3.1 Never get up
+	2.1 In the school, I will get payback as long as I study hard

+	2.2 Every student can get his/her research in the school years

+	3.1 Never get up

 	3.2 Never attend class in 8 a.m.

 	4.1 Have a girlfriend

 	4.2 Be excellent undergraduate

 	5.1 Cafeteria’s food be tasty and cheap

 	5.2 Have coffee corner in library with tasty coffee

 Complaints:

 	1.1 Wake up early kills me

 	1.2 Too much work and homework to do

 	1.3 Always forget the umbrella

 	1.4 Too hot on the bed and too cold under

 	1.5 Refuse classification need lots of time

-	2.1 The food in the school cafeteria is getting worse 2.2 The infrastructure in the school dormitory becomes old 3.1 Roommate snore at sleep
+	2.1 The food in the school cafeteria is getting worse

+	2.2 The infrastructure in the school dormitory becomes old

+	3.1 Roommate snore at sleep

 	3.2 Roommate make a loud noise at dinner

 	4.1 Cafeteria’s food is not tasty

 	4.2 Life expense is too high

-	5.1 Somebody always wash underwear with public washing machine 5.2 Too many people in the school
+	5.1 Somebody always wash underwear with public washing machine

+	5.2 Too many people in the school

+From Xie Hongyi and his questionnaire

+dream：

+money without work

+robot can do everything for me

+free（eternal） energy

+live in computer

+control every cell in my body

+no more tired

+fly

+dslike：

+data isolated island

+low speed or no Internet

+low resolving power

+fan noisy

+slow logistics transportation

+Canteen with few dishes

+device broken